-The employment agreements for Mr. Saxon and Mr. Longo provide that the annual profit bonus will be equal to one percent (1%) of our profits for the fiscal year, as long as the profit is no less than 75% of the greater of our profit for the preceding calendar year or the base line profit for the year ended December 31, 2009.
-The profit bonus may not exceed the profit bonus cap, which is an amount equal to (x) three times the executive's then current base salary if the "subject profits" are more than 110% of the profit target; (y) two times the executive's then current base salary if the "subject profits" are 110% or less, but greater than 100% of the profit target; and (z) the executive's then current base salary if the "subject profits" are 100% or less, but equal to or greater than 75% of the profit target.
-Subject profit is defined in Mr. Saxon's and Mr. Longo's employment agreements as our after tax net income, excluding investment gains and losses and extraordinary and non-recurring income.
-For fiscal year 2010, this amount was 105% of the profit target of \$125.0 million.
-One percent of the 2010 profits of \$131.8 million (\$1,318,000) exceeded the bonus cap.
-Therefore, Mr. Saxon's annual bonus was capped at two times his annual base salary (\$1,200,000) and Mr. Longo's bonus was capped at two times his annual base salary (\$1,000,000).
-Pursuant to the terms of their respective employment agreements, each of Mr. Saxon and Mr. Longo received two-thirds of their annual bonus in cash and one-third in restricted stock units.
+Mr. Caviet's annual profit bonus is equal to ten percent (10%) of our pre-tax net operating income, exclusive of extraordinary items and investment income or loss, arising from specialty risk and extended warranty business written by us and our affiliates under the direct or indirect supervision of Mr. Caviet, as long as the profits are no less than 75% of the greater of the profits in the preceding calendar year or the base line profit from calendar year 2008.
+The profit bonus may not exceed the profit bonus cap, which is an amount equal to (x) three times Mr. Caviet's then current base salary if the "subject profits" are more than 110% of the profit target; (y) two times Mr. Caviet's then current base salary if the "subject profits" are 110% or less, but greater than 100% of the profit target; and (z) Mr. Caviet's then current base salary if the "subject profits" are 100% or less, but equal to or greater than 75% of the profit target.
+For fiscal year 2012, 10% of the 2012 pre-tax operating income of \$36.3 million, which was 207% of the profit target of \$17.4 million, was \$3,633,739.
+Mr. Caviet's annual bonus was capped at three times his annual base salary (\$2,139,615).
+Pursuant to the terms of his employment agreement, Mr. Caviet received two-thirds of his annual bonus in cash and one-third in restricted stock units.